Enhedron/ldjson-utils/README.md

 ## Installation

 You'll need `/usr/bin/pypy`.
-It should run with most versions of python or pypy, but has been tested with pypy 2.7.3, python 2.7.6 and python3.4.0.
+It should run with most versions of python or pypy, but has been tested with pypy 2.7.3, python 2.7.6 and python 3.4.0.

 Just clone the repository, and use the scripts in `bin`.
 There's no need to compile anything.